• Skip to primary navigation

 Whether you’re trying to ditch chemical-filled products or just looking for a good use for all the dandelions growing in your yard or park, this infused oil is a good one to make.
 These “annoying weeds” are actually packed with healing properties, especially when turned into dandelion-infused oil.
 It’s super simple to make, and it can be used in all kinds of homemade body care products.
 Here’s how to make it!

-- A clean glass jar - I use a mason jar or pint jar
+• A clean glass jar – I use these pint mason jars

 The slow method (best for beginners)